 swapdex 8108 9.9 21.0 1117976 419772 ?
 Ssl May17 601:17 /usr/bin/swapdex --port 30333 --name "A Node Name" --validator --chain swapdex

-Check if your node is appearing in the telemetry UI : Telemetry UI
+Check if your node is appearing in the telemetry UI : https://telemetry.polkadot.io/#list/swapdex

-Congrats!
-If you checked and found your node on the telemetry page, you successfully set up your server to become a SwapDEX Validator!
+!!! success Congrats!
+If you checked and found your node on the telemetry page, you successfully set up your server to become a Kusari Testnet Validator!

 The second part of this guide will complete the validator setup by connecting your server with your Substrate account.
-Make sure you have some SDX in your substrate wallet.
-In case you need SDX please see the claim section or watch our YoutTube Walkthrough .
+Make sure you have some TKSI in your substrate wallet.
+In case you need TKSI please see the faucet and claim section.

 The divison into two wallets or accounts is an additional security feature we implemented to protect your funds in case of fradulent attacks.